Music is taught throughout the school.

 - To promote an appreciation and enjoyment of music in pupils of a wide range of musical abilities

 - To develop sensitivity towards music through personal experience by the exercise of imagination and acquisition of skills and knowledge

 - To provide an appropriate body of knowledge and understanding and develop skills as a basis for further study or leisure or both

 We believe that all pupils should have the opportunity to make music, whether in a choir or an instrumental ensemble, and offer a variety of these in the extended curriculum.
-Our current extracurricular music provision includes the following: Junior Choir, Senior Choir and Chamber Choir, Junior and Senior Orchestras, Junior and Senior Jazz Bands and a number of chamber ensembles including Clarinet Ensemble, Saxophone Ensemble, Flute Ensemble, Brass Ensemble, String Ensemble, and Double Reed Ensemble.
+Our current extracurricular music provision includes the following: Junior Choir, Senior Choir and Chamber Choir, Junior and Senior Orchestras, a Senior Jazz Band and a number of chamber ensembles including Clarinet Ensemble, Saxophone Ensemble, Flute Ensemble, Brass Ensemble, String Ensemble, and Double Reed Ensemble.
 We also run a popular and successful Composition Club where pupils are encouraged to develop their creative skills and independent learning.
-Earlier this year we are worked closely with the drama department to put on a fantastic musical production of "High School Musical".
+Last year we worked closely with the drama department to put on a fantastic musical production of "High School Musical".